yzy1996/Awesome-Learn-3D-From-2D/Novel-View Synthesis (NVS)/README.md

+Multi-view generation from a given single view is a significant, yet challenging problem with broad applications in the field of virtual reality and robotics.

 **The goal of novel view synthesis**: is to generate photo-realistic images of the same scene at novel viewpoints given a set (one or few) of posed images of a scene.
 A more challenging problem is NVS given just a single view.